 There is nothing quite like owning up to your mistakes.
 By owning your mistakes, you are taking power back from the mishap and can redirect that energy into making it better.
 If the mistake has affected another person, perhaps a sincere apology can help mend what was said or done, and help alleviate some of the pressure you’re putting on yourself.

-It’s easy to beat up on yourself when you’re already feeling down, but take time to challenge what your inner monologue is.
-What if you spoke to yourself with compassion?
-What would your inner monologue say back?
+It’s easy to beat yourself up when you’re already feeling down, but take time to challenge your inner monologue.
+What if you spoke to yourself with compassion: What would your inner monologue say back?
 How would you feel?
 Would you handle the aftermath of the mistake any differently?
 Consider all of these questions.

 When you’re trying to forgive yourself but have doubts about whether you deserve to be forgiven, call yourself out the way you’d call out a friend who was doubting themselves.
 It’s important that you remain your biggest supporter, advocate, and fan.